 This woman here, for example, forked out £350 for a standing desk.
 You can do the same, and get something like this in the UK, or this in the US.
-To be honest with you though, I don’t think you should.
-I mean, not unless you (or your workplace) can afford it!
-In my opinion, pre-built standing desks are FAR too expensive.
-I honestly don’t you don’t need to splash out like that.
-Just build one!
-It’s reeeeeally easy.
+Of course, you don’t need to splash out if you don’t like.
+You can build one!
+It’s really very easy.
+Check this out:

 BUILDING A STANDING DESK